astrivant/polyad/docs/development/mutations.md

 receipts to recover partially applied plans.

-The caller must retain coordination covering **all shared scopes and counters** for the execution, and callbacks must use optimistic server-side fences.
-An observation is not a lock.
-This executor does not reserve cluster quota, coordinate independent callers, or grant permission to bypass Polyad's existing write queue.
+The caller must retain coordination covering **all shared scopes and counters** for the execution, reserve any required quota and coordinate competing callers.
+Callbacks must use optimistic server-side fences and submit Kubernetes changes through Polyad's write queue.
+Observations supply the state used to validate those changes; the caller's coordination and fences govern execution authority.

 ## Queued Kubernetes write conflicts